justmelnyc/react-soft-slider/README.md

 **React-soft-slider is open to suggestions!**

-React-soft-slider will probably never include slider peripheral features, but is open to suggestions to make handling your slides easier.
+React-soft-slider will probably never include slider peripheral features, but is open to suggestions to make handling your slides easier!

 ## Todo